 (c) are exclusive of value added tax, which shall be added to the Licensor’s invoice(s) at the appropriate rate.

-1.6 If, at any time whilst using the Software and/or the Documentation, you exceed the usage provided by the agreed licence fee, as set out by the agreed credit allowance, the Licensor shall charge you, and you shall pay, the Licensor’s then current overage fees as set out in clause 1.4.
+1.8 If, at any time whilst using the SERPSketch Software and/or the Documentation, you exceed the usage provided by the agreed licence fee, as set out by the agreed credit allowance, the Licensor shall charge you, and you shall pay, the Licensor’s then current overage fees as set out in clause 1.4.

 2.1 For the purpose of this Licence (i) Virus shall mean anything (including any software, code, file, device or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices and (ii) Vulnerability shall mean a weakness in the computational logic (for example, code) found in software and hardware components that when exploited, results in a negative impact to the confidentiality, integrity, or availability.